 - Understanding how to use tools and technology to support learning and development

 We use a range of assessment methods across the course, in recognition that communication in the arena of health and wellbeing needs to be diverse in order to reach diverse audiences.

-These include developing academic and practitioner posters, writing journal articles, delivering video presentations and writing extended essays and critical literature reviews.
+These include developing academic and practitioner posters and development plans.
+You'll also be assessed by writing journal articles, delivering video presentations, writing extended essays and critical literature reviews.

 We don’t use exams as a form of assessment but our assessment methods do challenge you to extend your range of communication skills, preparing you well for career advancement.